Britain warns Scotland: Forget the pound if you break away

 Carney has refused to speculate on the risks of Scotland using the pound without a formal currency union.
 Scotland’s First Minister Alex Salmond has said that despite the rhetoric before the vote, London might be willing to do a deal on the currency if Scots voted for independence.

-Royal Bank of Scotland (RBS.L), Lloyds Banking Group (LLOY.L) and other major financial institutions based in Edinburgh, have begun contingency planning in case of independence, Reuters reported on Friday.
+Royal Bank of Scotland, Lloyds Banking Group and other major financial institutions based in Edinburgh, have begun contingency planning in case of independence, Reuters reported on Friday.